Lorenzooone/cc3dsfs/README.md

 On Windows, the profiles can be found in the ".config/cc3dsfs" folder inside the directory in which the program runs from.

 ## Notes
 - On Linux, you may need to include the udev USB access rules.
-You can use the .rules files available in the repository, or define your own.
+You can use the .rules files available in the repository's usb\_rules directory, or define your own.
 - At startup, the audio may be unstable.
 It should fix itself, if you give it enough time.
 - If, at first, the connection to the 3DS/DS fails, reconnect the 3DS/DS and then try again.
 If that also doesn't work, try restarting the program.
 If that also doesn't work, try restarting the computer.
 - USB Hubs can be the cause of connection issues.
 If you're having problems, try checking whether the 3DS/DS connects fine or not without any other devices connected.